Nick-Pearson/Nick-Pearson.github.io/public_html/data/smugglers.md

 __[SpacePhysics.cs @fa-external-link ](https://github.com/Nick-Pearson/SmugglersParadise/blob/master/UnityProject/Assets/Scripts/SpacePhysics.cs)__

-Created my own basic physics component for the game so I could easily model the ship leaving a planet's atmosphere.
+I created my own basic physics component for the game so I could easily model the ship leaving a planet's atmosphere.
 It was designed so that the player remained near the origin and objects moved around them to give the impression of movement - this was to avoid floating point issues with the larger planets.

 __[Addon.cs @fa-external-link ](https://github.com/Nick-Pearson/SmugglersParadise/blob/master/UnityProject/Assets/Scripts/Addon.cs)__